 In Figure 3-1 one can see the statistics of the differences between MOD and on-board solution positions for S/C A, B and C respectively.
+In the third column the maximum differences (maximum negative and maximum positive) are reported.
+The standard deviation is in the fourth column.
 Maxima, minima and standard deviations usually refer to the Z component that is often the most disturbed; in case another component is most affected, it will be specified in parentheses.
 Figure 3-1 shows a cumulative trend of the maximum daily standard deviation for the past 30 days of operations of the MOD-NAV difference, while Figure 3-2 shows the daily maximum difference, in absolute value, of the MOD-NAV difference, always for the past 30 days of operations.